4 Best Tennis Racquets for Control (2022)

 Serves

-Again, the Pro Staff RF 97 can be a little difficult to maneuver when serving.
+Again, the Wilson Pro Staff RF 97 can be a little difficult to maneuver when serving.
 However, it has more than enough power to hit huge flat serves, and the stability of the racquet offers plenty of control and spin with great precision on serves.

 This racquet power comes from its heavy weight, so if you are hitting the serve with proper technique and with adequate head speed, then you can utilise the racquet’s potential in the right way.